 Here are the latest COVID-19 case numbers confirmed Monday in Washington

-Pierce County reported 198 cases Monday and three new deaths.
-Pierce County has a total of 382 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 120 cases Monday and two new deaths.
+Pierce County has a total of 400 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.